HamStudy/hamstudy-hambook/writing-style-guide.md

 - Is enthusiasm for amateur radio evident?
 - Would a beginner feel welcomed and capable?

-## Screen reader compatibility
+## Screen Reader Compatibility

-Some screen readers will not properly end sentences without punctuation, so all list items, blocks (including key information blocks), etc must end with punctuation, e.g. a period.
+Some screen readers will not properly end sentences without punctuation, so all list items, blocks (including key information blocks), etc. must end with punctuation, e.g. a period.

 ## Mission Statement

 We're not just preparing people for a test—we're introducing them to expanded amateur radio privileges and capabilities.
-Every section should help readers understand why General Class matters, how they can use new privileges, and what specific knowledge they need to operate safely and successfully at the next level.
+Every section should help readers understand why the license class matters, how they can use new privileges, and what specific knowledge they need to operate safely and successfully at the next level.

 Success means creating operators who pass with understanding, feel confident using new frequency privileges, appreciate expanded opportunities, and have a foundation for continued growth in amateur radio.